 - Can Invisalign Fix Crooked Teeth?
 Debunking the Misconceptions (2024)

-How can I reduce pain from Invisalign?
+How can I reduce this pain?

 1. Apply dental wax